Banco Bradesco S.A. (BBD) Shares Up Despite Recent Market Volatility

 Banco Bradesco S.A.
-(NYSE: BBD)’s stock price has increased by 0.75 compared to its previous closing price of 2.67.
-Despite this, the company has seen a gain of 1.51% in its stock price over the last five trading days.
+(NYSE: BBD)’s stock price has increased by 1.12 compared to its previous closing price of 2.69. but the company has seen a 11.02% gain in its stock price over the last five trading sessions.

 Banco Bradesco S.A.
-(NYSE: BBD) has a price-to-earnings ratio of 3.24x that is above its average ratio.
-Additionally, the 36-month beta value for BBD is 0.69.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+(NYSE: BBD) has a price-to-earnings ratio that is above its average at 3.23x. and a 36-month beta value of 0.69.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023